clayton14/scene-2-uwmf/doc/Getting Started.md

 	7. Repeat steps 4–6 for the Texture North, Texture South and Texture West properties.

-2. Enable snapping.
-In [Godot’s toolbar][first look], click on the “Use Snap” button.
-The “Use Snap” button looks like three dots with a magnet.
-This will prevent you from moving Tiles into impossible positions (in UWMF, tiles must have whole number coordinates).
-3. Create 7 more Tiles:
+2. Create 7 more Tiles:

 	1. In [Godot’s Scene dock][first look], find the `Node` named “Tile”.
 	2. Right click on it.
 	3. Click “Duplicate”.
 	4. Repeat steps 1–3 until there are 8 Tiles total.

-4. Arrange the Tiles into an O shaped pattern.
+3. Arrange the Tiles into an O shaped pattern.
 Make sure that you don’t accidentally give one of the Tiles a negative coordinate or a Z coordinate that isn’t 0.
 In other words, Tiles should be